Behind the Brand - We talk dreams, to-do lists, and creative processes with The ANJELMS Project founder, Gaelle Beech.

 The minimum wage for garment factory workers in Bangladesh, was raised by 51% in December 2018.
 You may read this and consider it a huge win, a giant success, and complete accomplishment for Bangladeshi garment workers.
 Sure, it’s a huge step in the right direction, but rather than leap for joy, we’re unimpressed.

 Fashion - Is ethical fashion really as expensive as we think?

 The average woman wears only 33% of her wardrobe.
 Dwell on this for a second or two.
 It’s crazy right?
 Unfortunately, we’ve been trained to think of fashion like a disposable skin that we can oh so easily strip off, and replace when we are bored.
 Heck, if a shirt is the price of a coffee, why wouldn’t you buy it in 7 different colours, wear only two of them, and then go back to the mall the very next week looking for something different?

-Interviews - Amanda Berry and Charlotte Archer on cutting bad ties for good reasons.
+Behind the Brand - Amanda Berry and Charlotte Archer on cutting bad ties for good reasons.

 Amanda and Charlotte have both been qualified hairdressers for years, though with their trade came the bags of foil and bottles of chemicals that were being discarded with no care for the environment whatsoever.
 With a mentality to “either get out of the hairdressing industry or change it”, they decided to do the latter, and we are extremely grateful that they did.

-Interviews - We speak to jet setter, trend setter, and founder of namesake fashion label, KOPAL.
+Behind the Brand - We speak to jet setter, trend setter, and founder of namesake fashion label, KOPAL.

 Kopal is a powerhouse for creative collaboration - when she isn't producing clothing in India, she is working with organisations and artisan groups to help bring her collections to life.
 She's also just uprooted from the Big Apple to dreamy Byron Bay, and we cannot wait to see what she does next.